Roboticyang/Nvim_lua_config/README.md

 burdon will be applied to your system).
 Please make sure back-up your docfiles while working on your customization of your lua setup.

-## What I have done in the new revision

-### Expand this work to macOS

-I have successfully migrated this repo to macOS on iTerm2.
-It seems all working okay.
-One thing we need to keep in mind is that the keybindings or keymappings should be adjusted, due to the different keyboards are used between macOS and Ubuntu.

-The outdated functions must be replaced and there are many small details like dependencies, and missing packages like npm.
-Try use checkHealth to work out the whole package.

-### Updated the deprecated codes for barbar

-A minor syntax update.
-Follow the warning messages.

-### Nerd font upgrade

-Nerd font recently have been updated majorly.
-One may need to update the installed nerd font or re-install the nerd font.
-Some of the characters shall be updated in your code or dotfiles.

-### Editing with LaTeX file updates

-I have extended my needs with LaTeX file editing.
-Therefore, I included more features:

-1. I installed Vimtex via Packer.
-2. Then I installed new lsp language server, texlab (which is an equivalent tool to vimtex, based on my research).
-I am still testing out the lsp and plugins.
-3. I tried with ltex_ls, which is not working well with lsp.
-4. Configuration for Vimtex, for reverse search in the pdf file.
-5. Follow the instructions to install tlmgr and basicTex on my macOS
-6. Install the Skim pdf Previewer (which has sync function)
-7. Test the pdf tex file di-search functionality.
-8. Small fix conflict between Vimtex and Tree-sitter by disable TS for tex FileType.
-9. The texlab dotfile can be googled and copied.
-10. tlmgr can be used to install packages in LaTeX environment or formatting and diagnostics in null-ls plugins.
-I used latexindent for formatting, chktex for diagnostics.
-11. Link with your overleaf account, things are getting even better!
-12. Based on my research, the entire process for Ubuntu are quite similar, which is a good news.

-Lastly, there are many steps that I have done for the features above.
-It took me about 3 days to set this environment up.
-So if you felt that I missed a few steps.
-You are correct.
-The best thing you could do is to search and try for yourself.

 ## Small tips & items for this repo

 ### Source the lua config files (source 配置文件)